tock/libtock-rs/doc/Overview.md

 and memory allocation.
 It should be easy to build a Tock application that only has one direct dependency: `libtock`.

-In order to be easy to use, `libtock` lacks some functionality that the other `libtock-rs` crates provide.
-In particular, you should depend on the other crates directly if you want any of the following:
+In order to be easy to use, `libtock` has a hard dependency on `libtock_runtime`, and therefore cannot be used in a unit test environment.
+If you want to unit test code that uses `libtock-rs`, you should depend on the individual libraries rather than `libtock`.

-* The ability to unit test your code.
-* The ability to customize panic handling.
-* The ability to run without dynamic memory allocation or with an alternative memory allocator.

 ## Naming convention note